QuantEcon/lecture-python-intro/lectures/business_cycle.md

 This trend is more significant in the period of [stagflation](https://en.wikipedia.org/wiki/Stagflation).

-When the price of consumer commodities in the market is higher, consumer confidence diminishes.
+When the price of consumer commodities rises, consumer confidence diminishes.

 ```{code-cell} ipython3
 start_date = datetime.datetime(1978, 1, 1)